 9. Gamification expanding in new territories

 Gamification has been a solid feature in the marketing, corporate learning and training landscape, but it’s gradually encroaching into new territories.
 Civic and political organisations focused on changing or establishing certain behaviour are eyeing gamification in a new light.
-While initially hesitant, thanks to market maturation, more and more ‘serious’ endeavours are adopting gamification practises and techniques.
+While initially hesitant, thanks to market maturation, more and more ‘serious’ endeavours are adopting gamification practices and techniques.

-For more on gamification in ‘serious’ pursuits see Gamification for change: Part -1 a brave new world
+For more on gamification in ‘serious’ pursuits see Gamification for change: Part -1 A brave new world

 10. Empathy mapping is a new design trend